hasin023/ros2_pkgs/README.md

 rm -rf build/ install/ log/

 colcon build

+colcon build --packages-select <package_name>      // If we want to build a specific pkg
 ```

 If the build fails, we might need to downgrade our python setuptools version.